Information du profil

 Nous sommes fumeurs

 You are welcome to work online on your free time.
-You can use the 4G access at the house (will likely have a DSL access soon enough, but it's still work in progress).
+You can use the 4G access at the house.
 It is usually quite reliable, although not as fast as optic fibre.
 Would be fine for writers, designers, coders... but maybe not for video production.
 Your call.
-Depending on how it goes, I might let you free access to the apartment so that you can use it for work (I have optic fibre there).
-It is about 20-25 km from the village tho, and I can't drive you every time.
-Might be suitable if you need a stronger connexion one or two days a week, or if you have your own car and are ready to commute.

-Might keep it in the garden or just outside the property.
-I can't help you dispose of your grey/black water tho.
+Might keep it in the yard or just outside the property.
+Can refill water from the hose but I can't help you dispose of your grey/black water tho.
 If you're happy to use the compost toilet and the outdoor shower, that's fine by me.

 Dogs might be fine if not agressive and well educated.
 In any case, this is something we need to discuss beforehand. :)